Executive Summary

 Tools That Drive Multiplication: Work the Loop

-There are 5 steps to the cycle:
+There are five stages to the cycle.

 1. The Opportunity: “Tell Me What to Do”